Frequently Asked Questions / FAQs

 What can I expect in a therapy session?

 You can expect to enter an environment of safety, comfort, openness, and understanding, in which you are free to discuss anything and everything you want.
-Every session is unique and caters to each individual and his/her specific goals.
+Every session is unique and caters to each individual and their specific goals.

 During therapy sessions it is common to talk about the primary issues and concerns in your life.